UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/99_assignment.rst

 - Log at different levels of severity based on your envisioned needs.
 - Add details of your approach to logging to the module docstring to assist anyone who maintains the module.
-- Be sure to doucment details of your fix from the debugging activity in your pull request.
+- Be sure to document details of your fix from the debugging activity in your pull request.